This post may contain affiliate links. Please see our disclosure policy.

 If you enjoyed this recipe, please consider leaving a STAR ⭐️ RATING in the COMMENTS 📝 SECTION below.

-Golden and puffy, cooked pierogies served on a white plate with a side of sour cream.
+Golden and puffy, air fryer pierogies served on a white plate with a side of sour cream.

 4.61 from 43 votes